This site requires a more recent version of Adobe Flash Player to function properly.

 Merck launches a highly competitive Hepatitis C drug

-- Merck's Anti-Infectives Revenues and Merck's Gross Margin: Merck has been looking to get a breakthrough in Hepatitis C market.
+- Merck's Anti-Infective Drugs Sales and Merck's Gross Margin: Merck has been looking to get a breakthrough in Hepatitis C market.
 In November 2014, the company released clinical trial data of a triple-pill regimen for the treatment of treatment-naive group of cirrhotic patients.
 The combination included a mix of Merck's Grazoprevir/Elbasvir (MK-5172/MK-8742, MK-5172A) along with Gilead Science's Sovaldi.
 The therapy achieved a cure rate of more than 94% for 8-week therapy, but fell short of satisfactory cure rates in case of 6-week and 4-week therapy.
 In fact, only 38.7% of the patients showed no signs of the virus after 4-week treatment.
 Having said this, it is possible that we are underestimating Merck's competitiveness in Hepatitis C market.
-Its acquisition of Idenix last year has given it the necessary expertise to compete in this lucrative segment.
-The company is now focusing on clinical trials of combination of MK-5172 and MK-8742.
-A combination therapy for Hepatitis C (grazoprevir and elbasvir) filed by Merck is up for FDA review.
-The treatment has demonstrated impressive cure rates for genotypes 1, 4 and 6 of the disease.
+Its acquisition of Idenix has given it the necessary expertise to compete in this lucrative segment.
+The company is now focusing on clinical trials of combination of MK-5172.
+A combination therapy for Hepatitis C (grazoprevir and elbasvir) was approved by the FDA in early 2016 for the treatment of genotypes 1 and 4 of the disease.
 This puts it in direct competition with Harvoni, which is an oral interferon and ribavarin free drug developed by Gilead Sciences.
-If Merck’s new drug is successful, it could add incremental annual revenues of close to $3-4 billion over the next few years, adding 10% to our price estimate and more than 10% to our EPS for 2017.
+If Merck’s continues to expand its Hepatitis C efforts and the new drug surpasses our expectations by adding $2 billion more over our current expectation, it could add nearly 5% to our price estimate.
 This impact will come not only from improved revenue growth, but also from an increase in gross margins, as we expect high margins for Hepatitis C drugs.

 Keytruda gets few more approvals

-- Merck's Oncology Revenues: Merck's immuno-oncology drug Keytruda has received approval for advanced melanoma.
-We estimate that the drug could garner as much as $5 billion in annual sales if it penetrates 10% of the patient pool in the U.S. and Europe.
-Merck has stated that its drug will cost roughly $12,500 per month for treatment and targets advanced melanoma that accounts for most of the deaths from skin cancer cases.
-Assuming that 20% of all melanoma cases are advanced, the actual addressable patient pool for Keytruda would be close to 340,000 given our estimated total patient pool of 1.7 million in the U.S. and Europe.
-We still take a conservative view in our pricing model, owing to expected increase in competition in immuno-oncology segment, and assume Keytruda will have slightly less than $3 billion in revenues by 2021.
-However, the drug is under trial for multiple additional indications including bladder cancer, head and neck cancer, non small cell lung cancer (NSLC) and gastric cancer.
-Out of these, NSLC has received breakthrough therapy designation from the FDA.
+- Merck's Oncology Revenues: Merck's immuno-oncology drug Keytruda has received approval for advanced melanoma and non-small cell lung cancer.
+We estimate that the drug could garner as much as $4-$5 billion in annual sales.
+We still take a conservative view in our pricing model, owing to expected increase in competition in immuno-oncology segment.
+However, the drug is under trial for multiple additional indications including bladder cancer, head and neck cancer and gastric cancer.
 If the drug gets approval for 2-3 of these indications in the next few years, its revenues could skyrocket.
 In such a case, there is a good chance of adding incremental revenues of $3-4 billion over what we currently forecast.
 This will add 10% to the company's value.

 Merck is currently the world's second largest pharmaceutical company after Pfizer in terms of revenues.
-The company delivers innovative health care solutions through its prescription medicines, vaccines, biologic therapies, animal health and consumer care products which it markets directly and through its joint ventures.
-The firm's operations are managed through the company's four main divisions, namely Pharmaceutical, Animal Health, Consumer Care and the Alliances division.
+The company delivers innovative health care solutions through its prescription medicines, vaccines, biologic therapies and animal health products which it markets directly and through its joint ventures.
+The firm's operations are managed through the company's three main divisions, namely Pharmaceutical, Animal Health, and the Alliances division.
+Merck sold its consumer care business to Bayer in 2014.

 Launch of new drugs

 Merck believes that its anti-PD-1 therapy for oncology and ACE inhibitor for Alzheimer’s disease have the capability to change the course of medication.
 The FDA had granted breakthrough status to its anti-PD 1 drug Keytruda (Lambrolizumab) in April 2014, and subsequently approved it in September 2014.
-Keytruda is PD-1 specific monoclonal antibody for the treatment of advanced malignancy.
+Keytruda is PD-1 specific monoclonal antibody for the treatment of advanced melanoma and non-small cell lung cancer.

 Loss of patents impacting sales